 Stormwater Billing Exemptions

 Halifax Water has “exempted” any properties that do not contribute stormwater into the public system and do not have a driveway culvert.
 For example, a property the drains down-hill into a lake that does not drain into Halifax Water owned infrastructure and does not have a driveway culvert.

 You can appeal your Halifax Water stormwater bill if you feel you do not receive stormwater service from Halifax Water, or that you have otherwise been improperly billed.

-The “appeal” process is provided for in Section 7 of the Halifax Water Rules and Regulations.
+The “appeal” process is provided for in Section 7 of the Halifax Water Regulations.
 The language used in the Regulations is “Notice of Objection”.

 You must file a Notice of Objection with Halifax Water outlining why you believe no stormwater is discharged from your property into the Halifax Water stormwater system.
 You can follow the same procedure as the Formal Complaints procedure.